anakhram/tdl/README.md

 #  TDL

-This project implements a local to-do list site.
+This project implements ato-do list site.
 Tomcat 9.0.0 was used as a ready server.